Pfizer-BioNTech COVID-19 Vaccine (Comirnaty) Description

 Pfizer-BioNTech COVID-19 Vaccine Side Effects

-The U.S. CDC publishes 'Understanding Side Effects and Adverse Events.'
+The U.S. CDC published Possible Side Effects of COVID-19 vaccines on March 5, 2021.
+And, the CDC published 'Understanding Side Effects and Adverse Events.'

 Anaphylaxis, an acute and potentially life-threatening allergic reaction, has been reported following the COVID-19 vaccination.
 Detailed information on CDC recommendations for vaccination, including contraindications and precautions to vaccination, can be found in the Clinical Considerations for the use of mRNA COVID-19 Vaccines Currently Authorized in the USA.

-The European Medicines Agency safety update issued on January 28, 2021, reflects data collected and assessed since Comirnaty’s authorization, including data from EudraVigilance (the EU’s centralized database of suspected side effects) and data received from other sources, including the company’s monthly safety report required for COVID-19 vaccines.
+The European Medicines Agency safety update issued on March 4, 2021, reflects data collected and assessed since Comirnaty’s authorization, including data from EudraVigilance (the EU’s centralized database of suspected side effects) and data received from other sources, including the company’s monthly safety report required for COVID-19 vaccines.
+Diarrhea and vomiting after vaccination have been identified as new side effects.

 Pfizer-BioNTech COVID-19 Vaccine Coronavirus Variants